clementreiffers/travelling-salesman-problem-using-ortools/README.md

 The program is made only of one file, the "main.py" file.

 The python file load the dataset and then proceed all the linear programming calculs.

-At the beginning of the main function please put the name of the city you want your TSP to start with.

-To proceed the program will load the dataset and select the line of the city you want to begin with (check below the excel explanation).

 ## Excel data